Madhavsaklani/ipl-playeranalysis-report/README.md

 ## key insights
 hence, virat kohli has a consistent performance in the IPL, with a strike rate of 120.24 and an average of 50.64 runs. with total run of 4423 and with the average stike rate of 126.59 and 1.27 runs per ball which show his aggresive approach in the IPL.
-(The data set contain ipl 2008 to 2017 data so the data may be innacurate accding to todays time data)!
+(The data set contain ipl 2008 to 2017 data so the data may be innacurate accding to todays time data)
 ![alt text](visuals/image.png)